Your Cart (0)

 What to do:

 Integrate AI capabilities into your standard operating procedures.
 This means AI-assisted processes are the default, not the exception.
-New employees learn them as part of onboarding.
-Metrics from AI-assisted workflows are part of regular reporting.
+New employees learn them as part of onboarding in week one.
+Metrics from AI-assisted workflows are part of regular reporting in your weekly or monthly business review.
+Performance reviews reference AI-leveraged output where relevant.

 Expand to more complex use cases.
-In Phase 1 and 2, you targeted high-volume consistent tasks — the ones AI handles most reliably.
-In Phase 3, you can begin tackling more judgment-intensive processes: AI that drafts responses but requires more nuanced review, AI that surfaces insights from complex data, AI agents that automate multi-step workflows.
+In Phase 1 and 2, you targeted high-volume consistent tasks, the ones AI handles most reliably.
+In Phase 3, you can begin tackling more judgment-intensive processes: AI that drafts responses but requires nuanced review, AI that surfaces insights from complex data in your warehouse, autonomous agents that coordinate multi-step workflows across HubSpot, Stripe, and your support tool.
+These builds typically cost $30,000 to $80,000 each and take two to four months.

 Build AI governance.
-At scale, you need clear policies on: what AI can produce autonomously, what requires human review before use, what data AI can access, how errors are handled and escalated, and who is responsible for AI-assisted outputs.
+At scale, you need clear policies on: what AI can produce autonomously versus what requires human review, what data AI can access and what is off limits, how errors are detected and escalated, who is responsible for AI-assisted outputs, how you handle model updates, and what your disclosure stance is for customer-facing AI.
+A simple policy document of 6 to 10 pages covers most mid-market needs.
+Tie it to your existing security and privacy policies so it does not live in isolation.

 Common traps in Phase 3:

 Moving too fast on complex use cases before simple ones are stable.
 Complex AI use cases fail more visibly and more expensively.
-Don't pursue them until your foundational capabilities are running reliably.
+Do not pursue them until your foundational capabilities are running reliably at 95 percent or better uptime and quality.

 No governance framework.
 As AI becomes embedded in core operations, the stakes of errors increase.
-A content system that occasionally produces off-brand output is manageable at small scale; it's a real problem at scale.
+A content system that occasionally produces off-brand output is manageable at small scale; it is a real problem at 500 pieces per week.
 Governance prevents drift.

-Success metrics: Percentage of target workflows with active AI assistance; quarterly AI cost versus value created; team confidence and adoption scores.
+Success metrics: Percentage of target workflows with active AI assistance above 70 percent; quarterly AI cost versus value created with value at least 4x cost; team confidence and adoption scores above 4 out of 5 on a structured survey.

 Phase 4: Ongoing Optimization (12+ Months)